Best Online Degrees in: Graphic Design

 Upon completing a bachelor's degree in graphic design, students can apply for entry-level positions with advertising firms, design firms, publications, and corporations.
 Many graduates become freelancers who take on projects with multiple companies.
 Eventually, design consultants and editors may advance to supervisory roles as chief designers and creative directors.
 Individuals in this industry will have to remain up to date on the latest software developments to remain competitive.
 Some graduates may opt to pursue a Master of Fine Arts (MFA) in graphic design, after which they can teach at the university level.

-According to the U.S. Bureau of Labor Statistics, the median annual wage of graphic designers was $43,500 in May 2010.
+According to the U.S. Bureau of Labor Statistics, the median annual wage of graphic designers is $43,500.
 Individuals in this industry will face competition for available positions, since many highly skilled individuals are attracted to this career, and those who have experience with website design and interactive media will have the best job prospects.
 Individuals should note that BLS estimated salaries are subject to variation, and that they will fluctuate depending on the size and success of the design firm or corporation, as well as the individual's level of experience.